Yiling-Huo/eye-tracking-workshop-slides/_handout/day1.md

 Fixation pattern during reading is also affected by factors such as legibility and syntactic and conceptual difficulty.
 Although readers typically move their eyes forward during reading, a proportion of saccades move backwards as well.
 These regressive saccades are associated with processing difficulties during reading.

-There is a large individual difference in terms of eye movement patterns during reading.
-This individual difference means that reading eye-tracking has many practical applications in education psychology, including distinguishing successful and unsuccessful students and the diagnosis of reading disorders such as dyslexia.
+There is a large individual difference in terms of eye movement patterns during reading in terms of fixation duration and saccade length.
+Reading eye-tracking also has many practical applications in education psychology, including distinguishing successful and unsuccessful students and the diagnosis of reading disorders such as dyslexia.

 ## Spoken language processing in a visual scene